-As previously reported, on March 4, 2024 the Company entered into a Securities Purchase Agreement (the "Stock Purchase Agreement") with EnTrust Emerald (Cayman) LP, a Cayman Islands limited partnership (the "Preferred Purchaser"), pursuant to which the Company agreed to issue and sell to the Preferred Purchaser 25,000 shares of Series A Non-Convertible Redeemable Preferred Stock, par value \$0.0001 per share (the "Series A Preferred Stock"), at a purchase price of \$1,000 per share and a warrant (the "March 2024 Warrant") to purchase shares of the Company's Class A common stock.
-The transaction closed on March 4, 2024 and provided the Company approximately \$25 million of capital.
-Gregg S. Hymowitz, a member of the Company's Board of Directors, to which position he was designated by an affiliate of the Purchaser, serves as the Founder and Chief Executive Officer of EnTrust Global Partners LLC ("EnTrust Global"), which is an affiliate of the Preferred Purchaser and may be deemed to be the beneficial owner of approximately 21.0% of the company's outstanding Common Stock.
-Each of EnTrust Global and Mr. Hymowitz disclaims beneficial ownership of such securities except to the extent of its or his pecuniary interest therein.
-Gary Fegel is also a member of the Company's internal policies, this transaction was approved by the Audit Committee of the Company's Board of Directors, which consists of independent disinterested directors, and was also approved by the Company's Board of Directors, with only disinterested directors voting (which excluded Mr. Hymowitz and Mr. Fegel).
+As previously reported, on August 8, 2024 the Company entered into a Securities Purchase Agreement (the "Series B Preferred Stock Purchase Agreement") with EnTrust Emerald (Cayman) LP, a Cayman Islands limited partnership (the "Preferred Purchaser"), pursuant to which the Company agreed to issue and sell to the Preferred Purchaser 25,510 shares of Series B Convertible Preferred Stock, par value \$0.0001 per share (the "Series B Preferred Stock"), at a purchase price of \$1,000 per share and warrants (the "August 2024 Warrants") to purchase shares of the Company's Class A common stock.
+The transaction provided the Company with approximately \$25.5 million of capital.
+The August 2024 Warrants grant the Preferred Purchaser the rights to purchase 4,000,000 shares of Class A common stock, at an exercise price of \$0.01 per share.
+The issuance of these securities was exempt from registration under Section 4(a)(2) of the Securities Act.